alexweininger/recent-pdf/README.md

 5. Make sure to enable the extension and you're all set!

-More detailed intstructions can be found in the Contributing section below.
+More detailed instructions can be found in the Contributing section below.

 ### Code style